smith-sj/27/README.md

 ### STAIRS

+#### Example:
-3 x's are stacked from right to left and bottom to top; this is called "stairs" and is awarded 2 points.
+3 tokens are stacked from one side of the board to the opposite, and from the bottom plane to the top; this is called "stairs" and is awarded 2 points.

 ```